Northwest Horticultural Council

 A. Chemical residue standards:

-The Environmental Protection Agency approves the use of pesticides and sets maximum residue level tolerances for fruits.
+The U.S. Environmental Protection Agency (EPA) approves the use of pesticides and sets maximum residue level tolerances for fruits.
 The U.S. maintains a national list for pesticides which are published in the Code of Federal Regulations (CFR) under Title 40 Part 180.

 B. Monitoring chemical residues: